NightLight-Labs/subtext_integrations/Medialon/README.md

-# Disguise x Subtext
+# Medialon x Subtext
-Instructions for how to use Subtext with Brightsign with an accompanying example
+Instructions for how to use Subtext with Medialon with an accompanying example